Strong Arctic Cold Front Forecasted to bring Below Freezing Temperatures

 - If needed, ACS will take the appropriate action for pets found in difficult circumstances where their well-being is in jeopardy

-- During regular business hours, call the Customer Call Center at 311 to place a call for service for an officer to respond to a pet in need.
-After hours, call the police department’s non-emergency number at 361-886-2600
+- During regular business hours, call the Customer Call Center at 361-826-CITY (2489) to place a call for service for an Officer to respond to a pet in need or, after hours, call the police department’s non-emergency number at 361-886-2600

 The Corpus Christi Fire Department urges residents to be careful with space heaters:

 - Follow the manufacturer’s instructions on using alternate heating devices safely and take time to prepare and inspect the heating equipment before using it